European Mangle Boards: The Fascinating Folk Art of Smoothing Laundry

 According to tradition, the young man who had his eye on a woman would express his love by crafting a mangle board with his own hands or hiring the best woodcarver in town.
 He would then leave it at her door, hoping to impress her with his devotion, wealth, and skill.
 If she were interested in the young man, she would welcome the mangle board into her home and her heart, cherishing it as a token of his love and a part of her future.
 It would then be hung on the wall or displayed with pride for all to see.

 For hundreds of years, the practice of giving mangle boards to future brides was quite common in Norway.
-Although we know Vikings along the coastline of Norway, Denmark, Iceland, Sweden, and Germany used mangle boards, it's not certain if they were used as courtship gifts.
-The lack of decorative symbolic carvings may suggest that the boards were simply viewed as practical tools.
+Although we know that Vikings along the coastlines of Norway, Denmark, Iceland, Sweden, and Germany used mangle boards, it's not certain whether they were used as courtship gifts.
+The lack of decorative, symbolic carvings may suggest that the boards were viewed as practical tools.

 Learning about things like this and how showing affection (even if the customs were much stricter regarding marriage) has always been relevant for humans is a good feeling.
-A lot of thought and effort went into making these boards, and I can only imagine what relics like this have witnessed through time.
+A great deal of thought and effort went into creating these boards, and I can only imagine what relics like these have witnessed over time.

 Discover the Hidden Meanings and Stunning Artistry of European Mangle Board Handles and Symbols